wechuli/allcheckspassed/README.md

 - The action is not checking for commit statuses, which uses a different API.
 If you need this, please open an issue.
 - Unfortunately, you'll need to poll the API to get the state of the checks.
 The action itself is consuming GitHub Actions minutes doing this polling
-- If you are polling too quickly, you may hit the API rate limit